 Phnom Penh - Itinerary Briefing

-On the morning after breakfast in the hotel, transfer to visit the Cheung Ek killing field, a historical site around the capital city Phnom Penh that was significant during the Khmer Rouge regime from 1975 to 1979.
+After breakfast in the hotel, guests will be transferred to visit the Cheung Ek killing field, a historical site around the capital city Phnom Penh that was significant during the Khmer Rouge regime from 1975 to 1979.
 The professional tour guide will explain more about this history.
-After that, continue to visit the Toul Sleng Genocide Museum, which was a high school before the Khmer Rouge regime and was converted to a prison during that period.
-Then continue to visit Wat Phnom, the birthplace of Phnom Penh city.
-Transfer to a restaurant for lunch, and after lunch, transfer to visit the Royal Palace, Silver Pagoda, and Central Market or Russian Market to observe the daily life of the people in the capital city Phnom Penh.
+After that, they will continue to visit the Toul Sleng genocide museum, which was a high school before the Khmer Rouge regime and was converted to a prison during that period.
+Then, they will continue to visit Wat Phnom, the birthplace of Phnom Penh city.
+Guests will be transferred to a restaurant for lunch, and after lunch, they will visit the Royal Palace, Silver Pagoda, and Central Market or Russian Market to experience the daily life of the people in the capital city Phnom Penh.
 This building was built during the colonial period by French architecture.
-Then transfer back to the hotel.
+Guests will then be transferred back to the hotel.
 Overnight stay in Phnom Penh.

 Royal Palace - The Royal Palace is one of Phnom Penh’s most iconic landmarks.
 Construction began in 1886 after King Norodom relocated the royal capital to Phnom Penh and was completed before World War I. Up until today, the palace is the primary residence of the King of Cambodia.
 While parts of the palace with its golden roofs are closed to the public, others like the elegant Throne Hall can be visited.
 Topped by a 59m-high tower inspired by the Bayon in Angkor Thom, the Throne Hall is used for coronations and other ceremonies.
 Besides the Throne Hall, visitors may also visit the graceful open-air Chan Chaya Pavilion, also called the Dancing Pavilion.
 It was formerly used for classical Khmer dance performances.
 The pavilion also served the Cambodian kings as a platform to see parades passing by the palace.
 Today, on certain occasions, the pavilion is lit up in the evening, creating an amazing ambiance.
 Occasionally, the royal family still holds royal banquets and celebrations here.
 Besides the palace compound, visitors to the Royal Palace should consider visiting the adjoining Silver Pagoda.
 With its beautiful quiet gardens, it is the perfect getaway from the hustle of Cambodia’s capital.